Documenting the American South Logo

 ZENO PONDER:

 She respected my judgment.
-Said "Okay, we'll farm."
+Said, "Okay, we'll farm."
 So we put together what we had, which was not a great deal.
-But we had bought war bonds all during the war, both she and I. And she had a little money coming in from her father's estate, who had been dead many years at that time—20 years.
+But we had bought war bonds all during the war, both she and I. And she had a little money coming in from her father's estate, who had been dead many years at that time—twenty years.
 And I had some money coming in at this point from my father and mother's land.
 So we pooled it, and went in debt right heavy and started farming.

-BILL FINGER:
+WILLIAM FINGER:

-In Madison county?
+In Madison County?

 ZENO PONDER:

-In Madison county.
+In Madison County.
 Right here.

 Page 16

-BILL FINGER:
+WILLIAM FINGER:

 Right here on this land?